-An application for a hackney carriage or private hire driver's licence must be made on the specified application form and be accompanied by all necessary supporting documentation.
-The application shall not be considered complete until all required information has been submitted.
+An application for a hackney carriage or private hire driver's licence must be made electronically via the Council's website and be accompanied by all necessary supporting documentation.
+The application shall not be considered complete until all required information has been submitted and the appropriate fee paid.